 4. Lane’s challenge to Roy.

 Roy and Monique are having lunch together, when Roy walks up and proceeds to harass Lane and Monique.
-He tries to seduce Monique by speaking French to her, but she dashed his hopes by shaking up a can of soda, open the tab, and spraying it all over Roy.
-Roy then proceeds to insult Monique, which makes Lane furious and in his anger he challenges Roy to a ski race atop of the K12.
-As soon as the arrangements have been made, it is announced over the PA system that, “Lane Myer is atop the K12 this Saturday.”
+He tries to seduce Monique by speaking French to her, but she dashes his hopes by shaking up a can of soda, opening the tab, and spraying it all over Roy, who then proceeds to insult Monique.
+This makes Lane furious and, in his anger, he challenges Roy to a ski race atop of the K12.
+As soon as the arrangements have been made, it is announced over the PA system that, “Lane Myer is racing Roy Stalin atop the K12 this Saturday.”
 All of Lane’s long oppressed classmates gather around him and pat him on the back.

 5. The K12 race.

 The race is pretty conventional, with the exception that Johnny shows up and keeps chanting over and over, “I want my two dollars.”
-This freaks out Roy, who proceeds to bat at Johnny with his ski poll, which in turn sends Johnny barreling over a cliff.
+This freaks out Roy, who hits Johnny with his ski poll, which in turn sends Johnny barreling over a cliff.
 Has Johnny finally met his demise?
 Nope.
 A few seconds later the camera cuts to Johnny still alive and, even in his dazed state, demanding two dollars.

 6. Monique and Lane’s union.

 1. In a flashback, Lane and Charles are at a park playing catch with a football.
 Lane catches the football and notices Beth and her friend sitting at a picnic table.
 He waves at them and they start to laugh.
 At first we think they are laughing at his flirting, but then the camera tilts down to reveal Lane standing over a picnicking family and his feet are firmly implanted in their sandwiches.
-Lane then goes over to talk to Beth and notice’s she has scratches her nose, he interprets it that she is sending a signal that something is on his nose, so he scratches his.
-She then interpret his scratching that he is too embarrassed to tell her that something is on her nose, so she scratches her nose again.
+Lane then goes over to talk to Beth and notices her scratching her nose; he interprets it that she is sending a signal that something is on his nose, so he scratches his.
+She then interprets his scratching as him being too embarrassed to tell her that something is on her nose, so she scratches her nose again.
 This goes back on forth, until the scene ends with both of them blowing their noses with napkins, putting the conversation at a complete stand still.

 3. When Mr. Kerber tells his students he would like to see the results of their homework, we are shown a shot of a kid printing up his homework on a printer, while another student has an entire binder filled with the assignment.
-The camera cuts to Lane, who pulls out a folded sheet of notebook paper, he unfolds it, finds a piece of gum stuck to it, and the two words, “DO HOMEWORK!”
+The camera cuts to Lane, who pulls out a folded sheet of notebook paper from his back pocket, he unfolds it, finds a piece of gum stuck to it, and two underlined words written on the paper, “DO HOMEWORK!”

-Its creative moments like this that separate Better Off Dead from all the other teen comedies that dominated the 80s.
-Those films, while funny, often tended to be a bit more realistic in their depiction of teen life, but Better Off Dead takes high schools most painful moment and exaggerates them to the Nth degree.
-It takes the pain and makes it something to laugh at.
+It is creative moments like this that separate Better Off Dead from all the other teen comedies that dominated the eighties.
+Those films, while funny, often tended to be a bit more realistic in their depiction of teen life, but Better Off Dead takes high school's most painful moments and exaggerates them to the Nth degree.
+It takes the pain and transforms it into pure comedy.

-Cast: John Cusack (Lane), David Ogden Stiers (Al Myer), Diane Franklin (Monique), Curtis Armstrong (Charles), Daniel Schneider (Ricky), Kim Darby (Jenna Myer), Laura Waterbury (Mrs. Smith), Amanda Wyss (Beth), Aaron Dozier (Roy Stalin), Elizabeth Daily (Herself), Vincent Schiavelli (Mr. Kerber), Damien Slade (Johnny), Scooter Stevens (Badger), Taylor Negron (Mailman).
+Cast: John Cusack (Lane Mye), David Ogden Stiers (Al Myer), Diane Franklin (Monique), Curtis Armstrong (Charles), Daniel Schneider (Ricky), Kim Darby (Jenna Myer), Laura Waterbury (Mrs. Smith), Amanda Wyss (Beth), Aaron Dozier (Roy Stalin), Elizabeth Daily (Herself), Vincent Schiavelli (Mr. Kerber), Damien Slade (Johnny), Scooter Stevens (Badger), Taylor Negron (Mailman).

 Writer/Director: Savage Steven Holland.